romanvm/PyXBMCt/docs/grid.rst

     Row and column numbers start from zero, i.e. the top-left cell will have row# = ``0``, column# = ``0``.

 .. warning::
-    Currently PyXBMCt does not support changing window geometry at runtime so you must call ``setGeometry`` method only once.
+    Currently PyXBMCt does not support changing window geometry at runtime so you must call :meth:`setGeometry<pyxbmct.addonwindow.AbstractWindow.setGeometry>` method only once.

 The Grid layout manager does not check if a control will actually be placed within the parent window.
 By providing a row and/or a column number which exceeds row and/or column count of the parent window, a control can be placed outside the window, intentionally or unintentionally.